peterhinch/micropython-async/TUTORIAL.md

 In this trivial example there is only one coro: `bar`.
 If there were others, the scheduler would schedule them in periods when `bar` was paused.

-Many embedded applications have an event loop which runs continuously.
-The event loop can also be started in a way which permits termination, by using the event loop's `run_until_complete` method.
-Examples of this may be found in the `astests.py` module.
+Most embedded applications have an event loop which runs continuously.
+The event loop can also be started in a way which permits termination, by using the event loop's `run_until_complete` method; this is mainly of use in testing.
+Examples may be found in the `astests.py` module.

 The event loop instance is a singleton, instantiated by a program's first call to `asyncio.get_event_loop()`.
-This takes two optional integer args being the lengths of the two coro queues - i.e. the maximum number of concurrent coros allowed.
-The default of 16 is likely to be adequate for most purposes.
+This takes two optional integer args being the lengths of the two coro queues.
+Typically both will have the same value being at least the number of concurrent coros in the application.
+The default of 16 is usually sufficient.

 If a coro needs to call an event loop method (usually `create_task`), calling `asyncio.get_event_loop()` (without args) will efficiently return it.